prisma/specs/cli/README.md

 ~~~
 Connecting to ["database"|`[db name]`] at `[host or filename]`...
-✔ Wrote Prisma Data Model into `./prisma/schema.prisma` in 2.48s
+✔ Wrote Prisma data model into `./prisma/schema.prisma` in 2.48s

 Run `prisma generate` to generate Prisma Client.
 ~~~